Andrew Dost: Scores

-Solo music
+Solo career

 In late 2015, Dost has mentioned that he hopes to release new music soon.

 On April 20, 2016, Dost said in an interview with the Metro Times that he's, "finishing an album, and scoring some films and TV shows in the meantime.
 It's been fun to have some time to experiment with music in a lot of different ways."

 In this same interview, Dost also said, regarding his music, "I'm pretty heavily influenced by '60s pop, but also love experimenting with modern sounds.
 I like the Beatles, I like musical theater, and I like Drake."

-On April 26, Dost performed a new song titled "Where Did They Go".
-Dost will be performing "Where Did They Go" along with an unreleased song titled "Young Republicans" at the Detroit Music Awards on April 29.
+On April 29, 2016, Dost performed a new song titled "Where Did They Go" along with an unreleased song titled "Young Republicans" at the Detroit Music Awards.
 These songs have not been released officially as singles.

-Dost also composes music for dogs.
+Dost also composed music for dogs in 2014.
+Since Fun. went on hiatus, Dost has been involved in films, podcasts, TV shows, and NFTs.

+In 2021, Dost returned to Michigan with the intent to work on his music and other art locally.
+He began teaching in the singer-songwriter program at Interlochen Center for the Arts around this time.